leverdeterre/ApplicationLoader-Error/README.md

 **ERROR ITMS-9000**<br>
-- Message:The bundle 'com.xxxxxa' at bundle path 'Payload/xxxx.app' is not signed using an Apple submission certificate." at SoftwareAssets/SoftwareAsset (MZItmspSoftwareAssetPackage)<br>
+- Message: The bundle 'com.xxxxxa' at bundle path 'Payload/xxxx.app' is not signed using an Apple submission certificate." at SoftwareAssets/SoftwareAsset (MZItmspSoftwareAssetPackage)<br>
+- Solution:??

+**ERROR ITMS-90035**<br>
+- Message: Invalid Signature.
+Invalid signature (code or signature have been modified).
+Make sure you have signed your application with a distribution certificate, not an ad hoc certificate or a development certificate.
+Verify that the code signing settings in Xcode are correct at the target level (which override any values at the project level).
+Additionally, make sure the bundle you are uploading was built using a Release target in Xcode, not a Simulator target.
+If you are certain your code signing settings are correct, choose "Clean All" in Xcode, delete the "build" directory in the Finder, and rebuild your release target.
+For more information, please consult https://developer.apple.com/library/ios/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html
 - Solution:??

 **ERROR ITMS-90046**<br>
 - Message: Invalid Code Signing Entitlements.
 Your application bundle's signature contains code signing entitlements that are not supported on iOS.
 Specifically, value '*' for key 'com.apple.developer.associated-domains' in 'Payload/appomcom.app/appomcom' is not supported. <br>
 - Solution:??